SIL3nCe/Quadrium/README.md

 Currently the project compiled on Windows and Linux.
 The other operating systems are not tested and so the support is not garanteed.

 # Depedencies
-* Dioxus 0.3.2
-* Dioxus-desktop 0.3.0
+* iced 0.10.0
 * png 0.17.7

-Currently Symphonia is present in the cargo.toml but is not currently use.
+Currently, Symphonia is present in the cargo.toml but is not currently use.